The History of Our VISION

 Our vision has funded costly expenses such as outside lighting, paving, landscaping, interior painting, vertical blinds, an HVAC unit, baby grand pianos, audio visual, an exterior message board, a projector, a church website, a new roof, just to name a few.
 We are so thankful to our contributors who make the program successful throughout the years.

-The Vision Dinner has been the largest fundraiser held consistently every other year since 2005, with the next celebration being held in 2019.
-We like to thank those who make contributions in support of our Vision with an exquisite dinner and live music held at different, unique venues.
+The Vision Dinner has been the largest fundraiser held consistently every other year since between 2005 and 2019.
+We like to thank those who made contributions in support of our Vision!

 A special Thanks to Diane Atwood Johnson, My dear friend, and her husband, John J. Johnson, who were responsible for over $40,000 in contributions.
 As well as retaining Wolman Construction group, who completed the construction within budget and finished 2 months before the scheduled completion date.